handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 #### JavaScript build tasks

-You can also run individual JavaScript `build` tasks:
+From the `./handsontable` directory, you can also run individual JavaScript `build` tasks:

 ::: details JavaScript build tasks
 `npm run build:commonjs`